-The Privacy Rule also defines the means by which individuals will be informed of uses and disclosures of their medical information for research purposes, and their rights to access information about them held by covered entities.
-The Privacy Rule protects the privacy of individually identifiable health information, while at the same time ensures that researchers continue to have access to medical information necessary to conduct research.
+The Privacy Rule also defines the means by which individuals will be informed of uses and disclosures of their PHI for research purposes, and their rights to access information about them held by covered entities.
+The Privacy Rule protects the privacy of PHI, while at the same time ensuring that researchers may have access to PHI that may be necessary to conduct research.
 Most research involving human subjects operate under the Common Rule 45 CFR Part 46, Subpart A (OHRP implementation), and /or the Food and Drug Administration's (FDA) human subject protection regulations (21 CFR Parts 50 and 56).
-These human subject regulations, include protections to help insure the privacy of subjects and the confidentiality of information.
-The Privacy Rule builds upon these existing Federal protections.
+These human subject regulations include protections to help insure the privacy of subjects and the confidentiality of information.
+The Privacy Rule adds to these existing Federal protections.

 How the Rule Works

-Research Use/Disclosure Without Authorization: to use or disclose protected health information without authorization by the research participant, a covered entity must obtain one of the following:
+Research Use/Disclosure Without Authorization: to use or disclose protected health information without authorization by the individual whose PHI is planned for research use, a covered entity must obtain one of the following:

 Documented IRB or Privacy Board Approval.
 Documentation that an alteration or waiver of research participant's authorization for use/disclosure of information about them for research purposes has been approved by an IRB or Privacy Board*.